Ngaiire: 2011–2014: Lamentations

 In 2013, Ngaiire contacted jazz pianist and producer Aaron Choulai via email, starting with, "Hey, man, I just really love what you do.
 Can I come over to Japan and hang out with you a bit and write some music?"
-Choulai agreed and they spent two weeks working together, which she described to Kate Kingsmill of theMusic.com.au as, "you just had to keep cracking and keep cracking until it burst open.
+Choulai agreed and they spent two weeks working together, which she described to Kate Kingsmill of The Music as, "you just had to keep cracking and keep cracking until it burst open.
 And once you got there it was the best feeling.
 Nothing could really replace the feeling of having completed a song."
 For recording sessions she returned to Sydney where she used Tim Curnick on bass guitar and as another co-producer.

 Ngaiire released her debut studio album, Lamentations in July 2013.
 The title was inspired by a combination of Henry Purcell's Dido's Lament and the Book of Lamentations, together with fantasy and personal experience.
 Prior to finishing the album Ngaiire damaged her spine in a car accident and experienced the death of two close relatives.
 The album received positive reviews.

-At the 9th Australian Music Prize, Lamentations was nominated the Most Highly Regarded Album in 2013 and was ranked at number 27 by Faster Louder on the 2013 Critics list and number 25 on the Readers List.
+At the 9th Australian Music Prize, Lamentations was nominated for the Most Highly Regarded Album in 2013 and was ranked at number 27 by Faster Louder on the 2013 Critics list and number 25 on the Readers List.

 In 2014, Ngaiire returned from performing at the Glastonbury Festival to the news that her partner of five years (and co-producer of Lamentations) had ended their relationship.